ShiveshM/GolemFlavor/docs/source/physics.rst

   :width: 500px
   :align: center

-  Graphical representation of the relationship between the neutrino flavour and mass eigenstates.
-The three mass eigenstates are depicted as three boxes, coloured such that the relative area gives the probability of finding the corresponding flavour neutrino in that given mass state.
+  Graphical representation of the relationship between the neutrino flavor and mass eigenstates.
+The three mass eigenstates are depicted as three boxes, coloured such that the relative area gives the probability of finding the corresponding flavor neutrino in that given mass state.

-The time evolution of the flavour eigenstate as the neutrino propagates is given by:
+The time evolution of the flavor eigenstate as the neutrino propagates is given by:

 .. math::